More and more executives I talk to raise concerns about data chaos in their organization.

 Their stack is impressive.
 I can only imagine how big Cisco’s average data set must be.

-Yet, according to our forthcoming report - Justifying Opinion with Facts* - in spite of having so much information, only 53% of companies admit to making decisions based on data and analytics.
+Yet, according to our recent report - Justifying Opinion with Facts - in spite of having so much information, only 53% of companies admit to making decisions based on data and analytics.

 One reason is the complexities involved in accessing information.
 An organization’s ability to use the data suffers when information is scattered across its various business units, departments, vendors and more.